Classification Strength of Polish Groups: Involving $S_\infty$: Introduction

-While comparing equivalence relations has value, it is perhaps more valuable to give an absolute notion of complexity of a given equivalence relation, which is invariant under Borel reducibility.
+While Borel reducibility yields a relational measure of complexity between different equivalence relations, there are also absolute measures of complexity that place equivalence relations in a neatly-organized ``hierarchy''.
 One very successful program along these lines has been, in the case of Borel equivalence relations, to consider their place in the Borel hierarchy via a notion of \emph{potential Borel complexity}.
 This was essentially initiated in the seminal \cite{HKL1998}, where a connection to potential Borel complexity was made to the set-theoretic complexity of any definable assignment of invariants.
 In particular, in the large class of equivalence relations that they consider, an equivalence relation is potentially $\BPi^0_2$ iff there is a Borel assignment of reals as invariants, potentially $\BPi^0_3$ iff there is a Borel assignment of sets of reals as invariants, potentially $\BPi^0_4$ iff there is a Borel assignment of sets of sets of reals as invariants, and so on.

-The case of \textbf{orbit equivalence relations} gives another opportunity to produce a meaningful hierarchy of complexity, this time by studying the acting (``classifying") groups.
-Many definable equivalence relations that arise in practice are orbit equivalence relations.
+The case of \textbf{orbit equivalence relations} gives another opportunity to produce a meaningful hierarchy of complexity, by instead studying the acting (``classifying") groups.
+Many definable equivalence relations that arise in practice are actually orbit equivalence relations.
 Given a Polish group $G$, a \emph{Polish $G$-space} is a Polish space $X$ along with a continuous action $G \curvearrowright X$.
-We use $E^G_X$ to denote the orbit equivalence relation, which is analytic, and moreover every orbit is Borel.
+We use $E^G_X$ to denote the induced orbit equivalence relation, which is analytic, and moreover has the property that every orbit is Borel, see \cite[2.3.4]{BeckerKechris1996}.

 Formally, given an equivalence relation $E$ on a Polish space $X$, we say that a Polish group $G$ \textbf{classifies} $E$ iff there is a Polish $G$-space $Y$ such that $E \le_B E^G_Y$.
 This notion can be used to separate equivalence relations up to Borel reduction.
-We identify three examples of this phenomenon of particular importance. \begin{enumerate} \item We say that an equivalence relation $E$ is \emph{classifiable by countable structures} iff it is classifiable by $S_\infty$, the Polish group of automorphisms of a countably-infinite set with the natural topology.
+We identify three examples of this phenomenon of particular importance.

+For the first example, we say that an equivalence relation $E$ is \emph{classifiable by countable structures} iff it is classifiable by $S_\infty$, the Polish group of automorphisms of a countably-infinite set with the natural topology.

 An important benchmark equivalence relation is $=^+$, the Friedman-Stanley jump of equality, which has particular importance in the study of potential Borel complexity in \cite{HKL1998}.
 It is defined on $\mathbb{R}^\omega$ by